 - What websites have information about complementary therapies?

-Complementary therapies are supportive therapies that can be used along side conventional treatment.
-They aim to improve general wellbeing and quality of life and can help people to cope with the side effects of cancer.
+Complementary therapies are supportive therapies that can be used alongside conventional treatment.
+They aim to improve general wellbeing, quality of life and can help people to cope with the side effects of cancer.
 Complementary therapies are used in conjunction with conventional medical treatments and are increasingly considered an important part of supportive care, that helps people address a wide range of challenges beyond medical treatment or cancer.